EMT Paramedic

 The EMT Paramedic Certificate program consists of 16 courses for a total of 41 semester credit hours.

-Plan of Study for Paramedic Certificate (can be divided between 1 and 3 semesters based on cohort)
+Plan of Study for Paramedic Certificate (Courses are divided between 3 semesters):

 EMSP 1301 | Anatomy and Physiology for Paramedic Practice | 3 |